Augmented Reality is more than Virtual Reality

 Right: if the incident beam is parallel, a focus of length r/2 results.

 Consequently with such a display, we can abandon the off-axis approach.
 We may use eye-concentric spheres for display and mirror (equivalent to ellipsoids with zero focus point distance).
 A closer look reveals that there is about one ideal size for these Spheres: 4 cm diameter for the display and 8 cm for the mirror.
 The focus length of the sphere requires this ratio of 2:1 (Fig. 10), while the distance between left and right eye limits the mirror size, because mirrors too big would collide in the middle (Fig. 11).
-The display sphere sizes, on the other hand, should be sufficiently bigger than the eyeball, to achieve a comfortable clearance towards the face.
+The display sphere sizes, on the other hand, should be sufficiently bigger than the eyeball, to achieve a comfortable distance towards it and the face.

 Fig. 11: Photorealistic rendering of spherical glasses.
 The mirrors are half reflective.
 The displays in the left image are showing a very thin test grid pattern (with lines <1 arcmin wide).